-\The effective interest rate on short-term bank deposits was 1.5% (2016:2.6%).
-Commonwealth Bank of Australia has a charge over this term deposit as security for a bank guarantee that it has provided on behalf of Rent.com.au (Operations) Pty Ltd, to Amelia Correia Holdings the lessor under the lease for the office at Level 2, 7 Ventnor Avenue West Perth.
+\ In 2017 Commonwealth Bank of Australia had a charge over this term deposit as security for a bank guarantee that it had provided on behalf of Rent.com.au (Operations) Pty Ltd, to Amelia Correia Holdings the lessor under the lease for the office at Level 2, 7 Ventnor Avenue West Perth.
+This had since been released since the lease termination.